TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 - macOS 10.12.5 Developer Beta 1 (16F43c) Supported
 - macOS 10.12.5 Developer Beta 2 (16F54b) Supported

+macOS Public Betas are assume to match its respective Developer Builds.
 __Warning: This patch might stop working in certain macOS 10.12.5 Developer Betas or later.
 Please be cautious and watch this repository for changes.__

 # Patching Instructions